Celinda Lake: "Social Math"

 Celinda Lake is one of the Democratic Party’s leading political strategists, serving as tactician and senior advisor to the national party committees, dozens of Democratic incumbents, and challengers at all levels of the electoral process.
 Celinda and her firm are known for cutting-edge research on issues including the economy, health care, the environment and education, and have worked for a number of institutions including the Democratic National Committee (DNC), the Democratic Governor’s Association (DGA), The White House Project, AFL-CIO, SEIU, CWA, IAFF, Sierra Club, NARAL, Human Rights Campaign, EMILY’s List and the Kaiser Family Foundation.
 Her work has also taken her to advise fledgling democratic parties in several post-war Eastern European countries, including Bosnia, and South Africa.
-In 2008, Celinda worked as pollster for Vice President Biden.
+In 2008, Celinda worked as pollster for President Biden.

 Since its formation, Lake Research Partners has become one of the most respected Democratic polling firms in the country.
 The firm’s work has moved the progressive agenda forward on a variety of issues.
 Working against the conservatives, Celinda’s research demonstrated that the phrase “religious political extremists” was much more communicative than the vernacular “religious right.”
 In the healthcare arena, her research showed that talking about “reducing health care costs” and the 8 out of 10 working families without adequate health insurance was key.
 Her interviews and statistics have been quoted in the Washington Post, New York Times, Wall Street Journal as well as a variety of magazines, including Newsweek, Glamour and Marie Claire, and Celinda has appeared on numerous television and radio news programs, including CNN, MSNBC, CNBC, Fox News and NPR, discussing her work and providing expert commentary.